 USC’s electronic resources, available online at usc.edu/libraries, include a collection of databases, electronic books, electronic journals and visual materials.
 USC’s online library catalog, HOMER, provides a list of books, periodicals, government documents and dissertations held in libraries on the University Park Campus.
 The USC Libraries are also engaged in numerous digital initiatives, such as the USC Digital Library.
 To access these resources and learn about additional services, visit digitallibrary.usc.edu.

 USC Libraries’ Ask-A-Librarian service provides 24-hour-a-day professional reference assistance to students, faculty and staff.
 Patrons receive expert answers in person, via phone, email and online chat sessions.
 Ask-A-Librarian is located online at usc.edu/libraries/services/ask_a_librarian.

 Before activating their USC computing account, students must be registered for classes or have paid their tuition deposit and certified that they will be attending USC.
 Students must also agree to observe the university’s computing policies, which are available at usc.edu/its/policies.
 Students should go to usc.edu/firstlogin to activate their USC computing account.

-Information Technology Services (ITS) provides a variety of resources to help students understand how peer-to-peer (P2P) file sharing programs function and the risks involved in using them.
-P2P file sharing is a complicated technology, and there are significant differences in the ways that P2P programs operate.
+Information Technology Services (ITS) provides a variety of resources to help students understand copyright issues related to digital media and file-sharing technologies, along with the risks of illegal file sharing.
 For more information, see usc.edu/its/copyright.